ABuarque/Arduino-MPU_6050_with-servos/README.md

 HARDWARE SETTINGS ->MPU6050 SDA goes to Arduino SDA pin ->MPU6050 SCL goes to Arduino SCL pin ->MPU6050 GND goes to GND of your power GND ->MPU6050 5v (or 3.3v) goes to your power 5v (or 3.3v)

-OBS: Check your Arduino board to know the SDA and SCL pind;
+OBS: Check your Arduino board to know the SDA and SCL pins.